-Looting The Body: Lay out your hand beside the cards you had in play (making sure not to include the cards mentioned above).
-If you have an Item carried by a Hireling or attached to a Cheat! card, separate those cards.
-Starting with the player with the highest Level, everyone else chooses one card... in case of ties in Level, roll a die.
+Looting The Body: Lay out your hand beside the cards you had in play.
+Starting with the one with the highest Level, each other player chooses one card . . . in case of ties in level, roll a die.
 If your corpse runs out of cards, tough.
-Once everyone gets one card, discard the rest.
-Looted cards go into players' hands.
+After everyone gets one card, the rest are discarded.